We review the Cutefish OS Linux Distribution that features the stunning Cutefish Desktop.

-The changes to the power management gives you performance and power saving mode options to choose from.
+The changes to the power management give you performance and power-saving mode options to choose from.

-The default file manager is a home-grown tool in this OS.
-The file manager brings drag and drop feature with option to show/hide files.
+A default file manager is a home-grown tool in this OS.
+The file manager brings a drag and drop feature and option to show/hide files.

-The lock screen now show media controls that show the music is being played.
+The lock screen now shows media controls that show the music’s details.